callaghanmt-training/rc-lesson-plans/hpc2/closing-email.md

 Hi Everyone,

-Thanks for attending our HPC2: Installing and Managing Applications on the HPC course last ***{{ date }}***.
+Thanks for attending our HPC2: Installing and Managing Applications on the HPC course on ***{{ date }}***.
 We hope you found the course interesting, and it has given you some ideas to take forward with your own work.

 Please see below for a summary of the materials: